TWELVE SESSION COURSE

 or pick and choose as you like, $125/individual session

-Each session will be recorded, available for you to download and keep for future reference.
+Each session is recorded, available for you to download and keep for future reference.
+You're also welcome to follow up by emailing your questions to John for a thorough response.

 Segment ONE – developing a clear foundation of knowledge from which to build